 - 2 tbsp whipped cream

-- Almonds and caramel from bananas (optional)about 1 tablespoon
+- Leftover almonds and caramel from bananas (optional), about 1 tablespoon

-Put spring form ring on the cake and add the cream cheese filling.
+- Put the spring form ring on the cake and add the cream cheese filling.
 Put the second piece of sponge cake and remove the parchment paper.
 Refrigerate for an hour.

 - Remove the spring form ring and decorate the cake with the white chocolate cream.